freh-g/EmBioMark/README.md

                         path in which to save the predictions
 ```

-A typical call of the script for generating predictions for IDD and using the pretrained model we provide is as following
+A typical call of the script for generating predictions for IDD and using the pretrained model we provide is as following:

 ```